yichunzhao/jackson-deserialization/README.md

 # jackson-deserialization
 How to deserialization json to Java8 dateTimes

-Java 8 DateTime can be deserialized when having the JSR310 dependency, and must register it within the ObjectMapper.
+Java 8 DateTime can be deserialized to POJO directly when having the JSR310 dependency, and must register it within the ObjectMapper before using the mapper.

 ## Jackson Dependency
 ```